Skip to main content

 This ensures your existing segmentation strategy becomes more precise without starting from scratch.

-Step 6: Build and Activate Your Tiered Audiences
+Step 6: Activate Tiered Audiences

 Did this answer your question?